kboghdady/youTube_ads_4_pi-hole/README.md

 Buy me Coffee with XMR 46RGtwR2gS3UsjCtmzX7mGAXsXj6ui4ZbiwRhbeMuB7jHYUHhxot5JgRVwVT3dpnQqRk9qsd4N6NXhsjREKhfMmCUTMffLq
 ```
-# Script to add YouTube Ads DNS to Pi-hole black list
+# Script to add YouTube Ads DNS to Pi-hole block list

 # You can add this link to your gravity list by going to
 http://piholeIPAddress/admin/groups-adlists.php  </br>